frannieyy/frannieXiao_CClab2016/w09_h01_particles/readme.md

-For this code, I altered some of the colors of the sparkles by changing the offsetColor, and also added a keyPressed feature to clear up the canvas.
+For this code, I simply altered some of the colors of the sparkles by changing the offsetColor, and also added a keyPressed feature to clear up the canvas.